Welcome to Pasco Florida Kennel Club

 In addition to its ongoing work with Safety Town, the PFKC supports the Pasco County Sheriff Department's K-9 unit by helping purchase new dogs and equipment needed by handlers.
 The PFKC also contributed to the building fund for the University of Florida Veterinary School's small animal building and established a yearly "Endowed Veterinary Scholarship" to be awarded to a Pasco County veterinary student specializing in small animal care.

-PFKC meets every fourth Tuesday of the month at River ridge community, "Tall Pines" Club House, 10930 Tall Pines Blvd., New Port Richey, Florida 34654.
-There is no meeting in December, January and July, 2014.
+PFKC meets every fourth Tuesday of the month.
+There is no meeting in December and January.

 Click Here for the PFKC Membership Application.